tobychui/arozos/src/README.md

 ```

-And then you can create a new file called "aroz-online.service" in /etc/systemd/system with the following contents (Assume your aroz online root is at /home/pi/aroz_online)
+And then you can create a new file called "arozos.service" in /etc/systemd/system with the following contents (Assume your aroz online root is at /home/pi/arozos)

 ```
 [Unit]
-Description=ArOZ Online Cloud Desktop Service.
+Description=ArozOS Cloud Desktop Service.

 [Service]
 Type=simple
-WorkingDirectory=/home/pi/aroz_online/
+WorkingDirectory=/home/pi/arozos/
-ExecStart=/bin/bash /home/pi/aroz_online/start.sh
+ExecStart=/bin/bash /home/pi/arozos/start.sh

 Restart=always
 RestartSec=10